Undergraduate Degree and Grades

 What is the teaching assistantship?

 All admitted MFA students receive teaching assistantships for three years.
 You will be assigned to teach literature, creative writing, and courses within Writing Studies.
-The teaching assistantship includes a stipend, health benefits, and tuition waiver.
-Students are responsible for Student Services fees, which currently amount to about $850 per semester.
+The teaching assistantship includes a stipend (currently $18,600), health benefits, and tuition waiver.
+Students are responsible for student services fees, which currently amount to about $1,000 for the first semester, and $850 for subsequent semesters.

 How much is the tuition waiver?